Elikanah8/Elikanah8/README.md

  Hi there, I'm Elikanah Njuru — @elikanah8

-I'm a passionate and curious **software development student** currently in my 3rd year of IT studies.
-I'm on a journey to master **Python** and **C++**, my two favorite languages, as I build my way toward becoming a skilled developer.
+I'm a passionate and curious **software development student** currently in my 3rd year of IT studies graduating by  2026 dec .
+I'm on a journey to master **Python** and **C++**, my two favorite languages, as I build my way toward becoming a skilled developer.I also work in hand with the web technologies such as :HTML,CSS AND JS

 I'm especially interested in:
 - Writing clean, efficient code